luandretta/quiz-python/README.md

 ## Acknowledgements
-* My family for their patiences as I disappeared to code during the Christmas time.
+* To my amazing family for their patiences.

-* My husband for all the support and help to solve the bugs.
+* To God, who guides me to find all the guidance I need to program.

 * My Mentor Brian Macharia for continuous helpful feedback.

 - - -

-Developed By Lucimeri Andretta for Code Institute's Portfolio Project 3 - 2023
+Developed By Lucimeri Andretta for Code Institute's Portfolio Project 3 - 2023 Feel free to connect with me on [Linkedin](www.linkedin.com/in/luandretta) :)